The Life of Leon

 Lyrics

-I wrote this in the mid nineties.
-It's a play on the real events of my youth after being slipped drugs while on a high school spring break in 1977.
+A play on the real events of my youth after being slipped drugs while on a high school spring break in Port Aransas.
 The reference to my father's son is not about my dad.
 It's about the Jesus syndrome that often accompanies psychotic behavior.

-This recording is done entirely with Logic Pro.
-The Roland VG-88 comes in very handy for emulating sitars and other strange instruments.
+This was tracked with Logic Pro.
+The Roland VG-88 comes in very handy for emulating sitars and other intresting instruments.
 I'm using my 5-string bass rather than a transposed guitar on the VG-88.

 the A1A